mixxxdj/mixxx/source/chapters/user_interface.rst

 rate of the track.
 For example, if the track is normally 100 BPM, and it is playing at +5%, then the effective BPM will read 105 BPM.
 The number in the bottom right is the total elapsed time in the track or the total remaining time in the track.
-You can customize this in the `Mixxx Preferences` Interface section.
+You can customize this in the `Mixxx Preferences`_ Interface section.

 .. image:: ../_static/deere_deck_track_info.png
    :align: center
    :width: 70%
    :alt: The track information section

+.. hint:: Tap the BPM to set the BPM to the speed you are tapping.

 Rate Controls
 -------------